Beukhof-Techniek/ESP32-EnBaFu-Meter/README.md

 ![Wema Fuel and Water Sender](images/wema_s5_sender.jpg)

-The Sender is connected between an Analog Port and ground with a pull-up resistor connected to 3.3V.
-The actual value of the Sender determines the voltage applied to the Analog Port which in turn is an indication of the Fluid Level in the Tank.
-See the [Resistor Calculations](documents/Resistor&#32;Calculations.ods) document for example resistor values.
+The Sender is connected to an INA219A which measures the voltage drop over a 220 Ohm resistor.
+The INA219A is being used due to the inaccuracy of the standard analog inputs of ESP32 types of processors.
+A 3.3V zenerdiode keeps a steady voltage over the resistor-sender series connection.
+The actual value of the Sender determines the voltage drop over the 220 Ohm resistor which in turn is an indication of the Fluid Level in the Tank.

 ![Fuel Sender connection](images/fuel_sender_connection.jpg)

 The determined Input Voltage is then calculated into the ratio, a value between 0.0 and 1.0 which can be used to present a percentage (Signal K offers a number of translations), and the volume.
 The latter is sent to Signal K in m3 but Signal K offers a number of translations for this value as well.
+Because I found the Wema sender I was using was not linear, there is an added function with which one can calibrate the resulting values.

 The values sent to Signal K are:
 - type : the type of Tank;